box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/2-configure-box.md

   <Choose option='box.app_type' value='create_new' color='blue'>
     # Create a new Box app

-    Create and configure a new Box JWT application to start with a clean application installation.
+    Create and configure a new Box JWT application to use for this integration.
   </Choose>

   <Choose option='box.app_type' value='use_own' color='blue'>
     # Use an existing approved app

-    Use one of your existing admin approved Box JWT applications from the Box developer console.
+    Use one of your existing admin-approved Box JWT applications from the Box developer console.
   </Choose>
 </Grid>

 <Choice option='box.app_type' value='create_new' color='none'>
   # Create a new Box app

-  To create a new Box application that may be used to call the Box APIs, use the following steps.
+  To create a new Box application that can be used to call the Box APIs, use the following steps.

   1. Go to the [Developer Console][devconsole]